 Cardiovascular diseases, understood as a vast group of conditions all related to the heart and circulatory (vascular) system, including stroke, remains the biggest health challenge for Europe, with a high morbidity and mortality prevalence in the EU.
+The evidence is clear – the unbearable burden of cardiovascular disease for patients, people, health systems and society in Europe will only increase if we do not channel enormous political will, leadership, expertise, investment and imagination to create a new landscape for CVH in Europe.

 The question is simple: how can we address these challenges and ensure better cardiovascular health (CVH) for all people in Europe?
 Surprisingly, the answer can also be a rather simple one.